soyart/notes/pages/Go.md

 tags:: Programming, Language
 alias:: Golang, Go language

-- Go is a compiled, statically typed programming languages with [[Garbage collection]]
+- Go is a compiled, statically typed programming languages with [[garbage collector]]
 - # Go runtime
 	- Go runtime provides *memory allocator*, *garbage collector*, *scheduler*, *system monitor*, and a lot of stuff to help us Go programmers stay sane and write code that run efficiently
 	- The runtime is included in every Go binary